Flight management system: VNAV

 Sophisticated aircraft, generally airliners such as the Airbus A320 or Boeing 737 and other turbofan powered aircraft, have full performance Vertical Navigation (VNAV).
 The purpose of VNAV is to predict and optimize the vertical path.
 Guidance includes control of the pitch axis and control of the throttle.

-In order to have the information necessary to accomplish this, the FMS must have a detailed flight and engine model.
-With this information, the function can build a predicted vertical path along the lateral flight plan.
-This detailed flight model is generally only available from the aircraft manufacturer.
+The FMS needs to have a comprehensive flight and engine model in order to have the data required to do this.
+The function can create a forecast vertical path along the lateral flight plan using this information.
+The aircraft manufacturer is usually the only source of this comprehensive flight model.

-During pre-flight, the FMS builds the vertical profile.
-It uses the initial aircraft empty weight, fuel weight, centre of gravity and initial cruise altitude, plus the lateral flight plan.

-A vertical path starts with a climb to cruise altitude.
-Some SID waypoints have vertical constraints such as "At or ABOVE 8,000".
-The climb may use a reduced thrust or "FLEX" climb to save stress on the engines.
-Each must be considered in the predictions of the vertical profile.
+The vertical profile is constructed by the FMS during pre-flight.
+Together with the lateral flight plan, it makes use of the aircraft's starting empty weight, fuel weight, center of gravity, and cruising altitude.
+The first step on a vertical course is to rise to cruise height.
+Vertical limitations such as "At or ABOVE 8,000" are present in some SID waypoints.
+Reducing thrust, or "FLEX" climbing, may be used throughout the ascent to spare the engines.
+Each needs to be taken into account when making vertical profile projections.

 Implementation of an accurate VNAV is difficult and expensive, but it pays off in fuel savings primarily in cruise and descent.
 In cruise, where most of the fuel is burned, there are multiple methods for fuel savings.

 As an aircraft burns fuel it gets lighter and can cruise higher where there is less drag.
 Step climbs or cruise climbs facilitate this.
 VNAV can determine where the step or cruise climbs (in which the aircraft climbs continuously) should occur to minimize fuel consumption.

 Performance optimization allows the FMS to determine the best or most economical speed to fly in level flight.
 This is often called the ECON speed.
 This is based on the cost index, which is entered to give a weighting between speed and fuel efficiency.
 The cost index is calculated by dividing the per-hour cost of operating the plane by the cost of fuel.
 Generally a cost index of 999 gives ECON speeds as fast as possible without consideration of fuel and a cost index of zero gives maximum fuel economy while disregarding other hourly costs such as maintenance and crew expenses.
 ECON mode is the VNAV speed used by most airliners in cruise.